Laurence Anyways: Production

-Director Xavier Dolan was inspired to write Laurence Anyways upon hearing of the story of Luce Baillargé.
-At the time, Dolan was unaware his producer, Lyse Lafontaine, had been Baillargé's girlfriend and that they had a son, Mikaël.
-Lafontaine sought the consent of Baillargé and Baillargé's children before making the film.
+Director Xavier Dolan was inspired to write Laurence Anyways upon hearing of the story of Luce Baillairgé.
+At the time, Dolan was unaware his producer, Lyse Lafontaine, had been Baillairgé's girlfriend and that they had a son, Mikaël.
+Lafontaine sought the consent of Baillairgé and Baillairgé's children before making the film.

 Melvil Poupaud took the role of Laurence.
 Despite not being familiar with Dolan's filmography, Poupaud found Dolan to be an interesting character, and said he was hoping for such a role in his acting career.

-Baillargé died of a heart attack before Laurence Anyways was completed and released.
+Baillairgé died of a heart attack before Laurence Anyways was completed and released.
 It is dedicated to her.

 Release and reception

 Laurence Anyways was released in the United Kingdom by Network Releasing.
 It was theatrically released on 30 November 2012, and on DVD on 25 March 2013.
 The film was released theatrically in the United States on 28 June 2013 by Breaking Glass Pictures and was released on DVD and Blu-ray on 8 October 2013.